pfheatwole/thesis/meta/discussion.rst

 and defines several lobes (circular, elliptical, double circles, etc))

-The planform dimensions describe the projected outline, but not the volumetric shape; the volumetric shape of the parafoil is dictated by its cross-sections.
-A 2D cross-section of a wing is called an *airfoil*.
-The airfoil is the fundamental building block of a wing.
-Some wings have a spanwise variation of the airfoil in order to adjust the performance characteristics of the wing, but my model has not yet implemented that detail.
+The planform dimensions describe the projected outline, but not the volumetric shape; the volumetric shape of the parafoil is dictated by its airfoils Some wings have a spanwise variation of the airfoil in order to adjust the performance characteristics of the wing, but my model has not yet implemented that detail.

 Wing